CAGLARBEY/caglarbey.github.io/about.md

 ![Avatar](/assets/images/avatar.jpg)

 Hello!
-I'm 1r0n W1ng, I'm a mechatronics engineer and I'm interested in cybersecurity.
+I'm Çağlar, I'm a mechatronics engineer and I'm interested in cybersecurity.
 I'm particularly interested in **network security**, **CTF resolution**, **bash scripting** and **web application security**.
 I've also worked on a robotic system project involving image processing and machine learning in the past.